Bachelor of Visual ArtsBachelors Degree

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-To be eligible for the award of Bachelor of Visual Arts degree a candidate shall successfully complete not less than 24 units comprising:
+To be eligible for the award of Bachelor of Visual Arts degree a candidate shall successfully complete not less than twenty-four (24) units (288 credit points) comprising:

 Your course progression is in the recommended order you should complete your course in.
 It is important that you follow this to ensure you meet the course requirements.
 For further assistance see How to Enrol in Units using My Enrolment.